Waterlooville F.C.

-Waterlooville F.C. was an English football club based in Waterlooville, Hampshire.
-They were known as "The Ville" and played at Jubilee Park in Aston Road.
-They ceased to exist in 1998 when they merged with Havant Town to form Havant & Waterlooville.
+Waterlooville F.C. was a long running amateur, and then semi-professional, football club based in Waterlooville, Hampshire.

+They were known as "The Ville" and played at Jubilee Park until 1998 when they merged with Havant Town to form Havant & Waterlooville.

 History

-The club was established in 1902 and initially played in the Waterlooville and District League.
+Waterlooville F.C. was established in 1902 and initially played in the local Waterlooville & District League.
 Shortly before World War II they joined the Portsmouth League, immediately winning the Division Three title.
 After the war they won Division Two and after a few years in Division One they won three consecutive titles.
 In 1953 they joined the Hampshire League and in 1968–69 reached the first round of the FA Cup for the first time, where they lost 2–1 to Kettering Town.

-In 1971 the club were promoted to Division One South of the Southern League.
+In 1971 Waterlooville were promoted to Division One South of the Southern League and relinquished their amateur status to turn semi-professional.
 They won the division in their first season and were promoted to the Premier Division.
 However, they finished bottom of the Premier Division the following season and were relegated back to Division One South.
 In 1976–77 they reached the first round of the FA Cup again, losing 2–1 at home to Wycombe Wanderers in a match which set the Jubilee Park attendance record of 4,500.
 When the league was reorganised in 1982 they were placed in the Premier Division, but were relegated back to Division One South in 1982–83, despite also reaching the final of the Southern League Cup, losing to Alvechurch.
 The following season, under the stewardship of manager John Milkins, they again reached the first round of the FA Cup, holding Northampton Town to two 1–1 draws, before losing a second replay 2–0.

 Ville lifted the Southern League Cup in 1986–87 after winning both legs of the two-legged final against Hednesford Town.
 The following season they finished second and were promoted back to the Premier Division.
 In 1988–89 they reached the first round of the FA Cup for the fourth and final time, losing 4–1 at home to Aylesbury United.
 They remained in the Premier Division until relegation at the end of the 1993–94 season.

-In 1998 the club merged with Havant Town to form Havant & Waterlooville.
-Residential housing, known as Coronation Road, was built on the site of Jubilee Park.
-The rows of poplar trees which marked the southern and western boundaries of the football ground remain.
+Following the sale of Jubilee Park in 1998, the club merged with neighbours and league rivals Havant Town to form Havant & Waterlooville.